paketo-buildpacks/paketo-website/content/docs/howto/java.md

   samples/java
 {{< /code/copyable >}}

 The Datadog APM integration is enabled with an environment variable.
 If the environment variable is set then the corresponding Java agent will be contributed to the application image.
-Connection credentials will also be read from environment variables set at runtime.
-You can find detailed instructions [available here](https://github.com/paketo-buildpacks/azure-application-insights/tree/main/docs).
+Configuration will be read from standard Datadog environment variables set at runtime.
+You can find the full list in the Datadog documentation [available here](https://docs.datadoghq.com/tracing/setup_overview/setup/java/?tab=containers#configuration).

 **Example**: Connecting to Datadog

 The following command builds an image with the Datadog Java Agent

 {{< code/copyable >}}
-pack build samples/java BP_DATADOG_ENABLED=true
+pack build samples/java -e BP_DATADOG_ENABLED=true
 {{< /code/copyable >}}

 [Configuration of the Datadog agent](https://docs.datadoghq.com/tracing/setup_overview/setup/java/?tab=containers#configuration) is done through environment variables at runtime: